Here’s a look at the life of Raúl Castro, former President of Cuba.

 Birth name: Raúl Modesto Castro Ruz

-Father: Ángel Castro, a wealthy Spanish landowner
+Father: Ángel Castro, Spanish landowner

 Marriage: Vilma Espin (1959-2007, her death)